charles-amyx/11ty-starter/src/get-started.md

 <figure class="w-full sm:pl-4 sm:w-1/2 sm:float-right"><img class="object-cover w-full" src="/images/s-w9r4bVzG-380.jpeg" loading="lazy" alt="swirling colors evoke hoobastank's sound"> <figcaption class="text-sm text-slate-800">These swirling colors evoke hoobastank's masterful soundscapes</figcaption></figure>

 Integer posuere erat a ante venenatis dapibus posuere **HOOBASTANK** aliquet.
 Donec id elit non mi porta gravida at eget metus.
 Nullam quis risus eget urna mollis ornare vel eu leo.
 Aenean lacinia bibendum nulla sed consectetur.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis mollis, est non commodo luctus, nisi erat porttitor ligula, eget lacinia odio sem nec elit.
 Donec sed odio dui.
 Integer posuere erat a ante venenatis dapibus posuere velit aliquet.
 Donec id elit non mi porta **HOOBASTANK** at eget metus.
 Nullam quis risus eget urna mollis ornare vel eu leo.
 Aenean lacinia bibendum nulla sed consectetur.
 Lorem **HOOBASTANK** dolor sit amet, consectetur adipiscing elit. **HOOBASTANK** mollis, est non commodo luctus, nisi erat porttitor ligula, eget lacinia odio sem nec elit.
 Donec sed odio dui.

+### Header 3
+Some of the things include:
+- It is a mistake to think you can solve any major problems just with potatoes.
+- The ships hung in the sky in much the same way that bricks don’t.
+- A common mistake that people make when trying to design something completely foolproof is to underestimate the ingenuity of complete fools.
+- In the beginning the Universe was created.
+This has made a lot of people very angry and been widely regarded as a bad move.

+#### Header 4

+This paragraph has some `code error error beep boop 001101` in it.
+Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
+Aliquam hendrerit mi posuere lectus.
+Vestibulum enim wisi, viverra nec, fringilla in, laoreet vitae, risus.

+> Space,” it says, “is big.
+Really big.
+You just won’t believe how vastly, hugely, mindbogglingly big it is.
+I mean, you may think it’s a long way down the road to the chemist’s, but that’s just peanuts to space.

+##### Header 5
+Stomp!
+Clap!
+Stomp!
+Stomp!
+Clap!
+Stomp!
+Clap!
+Stomp!
+Stomp!
+Clap!
+The eagle's born out of thunder.
+He flies through the night.
+Don't you mess with his eggs now, or you'll see us fight!
+Yes we have feathers, but the muscles of men.
+'Cuz we're birds of war now, but we're also men!
+Birds of war!
+Ah ah ah ah!!
+###### Header 6
+Fin